bb-drummer/node-patternlibrary/docs/sass_js_docs.md

 ## SASS and JavaScript Reference

-This section is about creating reference and API documentation.
+This section is about creating sytling and scripting reference and API documentation.
 ...